kerenor350/queenb-summer-project-template-24/README.md

 # queenb-summer-project-template-24

-This project template is designed for junior deevlopers aimed at gaining hands-on experience in full-stack development.
+This project template is designed for junior developers aimed at gaining hands-on experience in full-stack development.
 This project includes a Node.js server with Express, a React client, and MongoDB for the database, providing an opportunity to engage in frontend development, backend development, and API integration.
 Specifically the template is a full-stack MERN application for managing a library of rubber ducks - but you can modify it and build a library application of your choice.

-**FORK THIS REPO** before starting the installations and settings.
+**Create a copy of this repo** before starting the installations and settings:
+1. Click the green “Use this template” button (top right).
+2. Create a new repository under your own GitHub account.

 ## Table of Contents